 Guests don’t pay to watch staff cleaning wine lists

 In the post-CV19 landscape, restaurants are understandably concerned about cross-contamination, particularly relating to menus, which are shared frequently between guests.
-A wine list may span many pages and whilst cleaning them may be an inconvenience, who decides what guests do and don’t pay for?
+A wine list may span many pages and while cleaning them may be an inconvenience, who decides what guests do and don’t pay for?

 There is a whole host of tasks essential to running a restaurant which guests do not necessarily pay for, but are fundamental to the experience.
 Simply asserting that guests do not pay to watch waiters cleaning a wine list and therefore rendering the list not an option, perhaps speaks more of a restauranter’s own desire to work in a particular way than it does to their desire to shield guests against unwanted costs.